GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 **Step 9:**

 Scale out old instances of prod-worker and prod-idp
-  - run `aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod idp`
-  - run `aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod worker`
+  - run `aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod ALL`

 **Step 10:**
   - confirm instances are scaling out by running step 2 again.
 You should see that old instances say “shutting down” under status.